ghjeong12/ghjeong12.github.io/about.md

 1. Kyoungmin Kim, In Seo, Wook-shin Han, Jeong-Hoon Lee, Sungpack Hong, Hassan Chafi, Hyungyu Shin, **Geonhwa Jeong**.
 2018.
 TurboFlux: A Fast Continuous Subgraph Matching System for Streaming Graph Data. *In Proceedings of the 44th International Conference on Management of Data, ACM SIGMOD, Houston, USA.*
 2. **Geonhwa Jeong**, Jaeil Kim, Taeho Kim, Jinah Park.
 2012.
-3D Interactive Visualization Method with Confirmation and Prediction of the Object Shape for Assistance of Manual Image Segmentation. *In Proceedings of the 2012 KISS Fall Conference.*
+3D Interactive Visualization Method with Confirmation and Prediction of the Object Shape for Assistance of Manual Image Segmentation. *In Proceedings of the 2012 KIISE Fall Conference.*